iron-vault-plugin/iron-vault/docs/index.md

 ### Getting Started

 Not sure where to start?
-There's a full [[Player's Guide/index|Player's Guide]] or, more specifically, a [[Initial Setup|Getting Started]] guide so you can jump right in with a new or existing campaign, using as much or as little of Iron Vault as you want!
+There's a full [[Player's Guide/index|Player's Guide]] or, more specifically, a [[01 - Initial Setup|Getting Started]] guide so you can jump right in with a new or existing campaign, using as much or as little of Iron Vault as you want!

 You can also open this documentation at any time while in Obsidian by running the [[Open documentation in a tab]] or [[Open documentation in your browser]] commands.